19-maio-12 CARLOS ARRUDA

 The monasteries are very old, and have been rebuilt and maintained over and over across the centuries.
 Impressing fortresses landed on rocky walls, they are witnesses of ancient times that are still alive and work (almost) the same way ever since.
 Electricity arrived here only 15 years from now!

 We enter the closed perimeter that defines the area under monastic jurisdiction and we take our route.
-After crossing two small water streams, we climb tortuous narrow sand roads, full of holes and water, thanks to the last rainy days.
+After crossing two small water streams, we climb tortuous narrow sandy roads, full of holes and water, thanks to the last rainy days.

 After the second curve, nothing remind us the civilization: time seems to have been rewound some centuries, because we can only see bushes of so many colors and shapes, lots of olive trees and scary curves as we progress climbing this rustic path over and over.
 If we had to travel to the end of the peninsula in these roads, we would spend 10 hours in a 4x4 vehicle.
-In the past this trip took one week with charged donkeys.
+In the past this trip took one week on charged donkeys.

 One of the orthodox monasteries at Mount Athos (photo Mount Athos Area Org)